-The Greek islands are one of the world’s most popular destinations to vacation.
-There are around 6,000 islands in Greece, but only 227 are inhabited.
+Visitors to the Greek islands are spoiled for choice.
+There are around 6,000 islands in Greece, 227 of which are inhabited.
 You can visit some of the uninhabited islands on day trips, which are fantastic for pristine beaches or archeological sites, like Delos (The “Athens of the Greek islands”).
 Idyllic villages hanging above the sea, mouth watering gastronomy and breathtaking sunsets over sun kissed beached make this a popular vacation destination for celebrities too.

 Crete is the largest of the Greek islands.
 Its sandy beaches, delicious gastronomy, unique history and culture makes it a popular destination.
 The Samaria Gorge, on the western end of the island, is the longest gorge in Europe.
 Elafonisi Beach is famous for its colorful pink sand.